- Location: Indiana

 You must have a valid Indiana operator's license.

-You must also be able to provide proof of your Social Security number with one of these proofs:
+You must also be able to provide proof of your Social Security which may include:

 - Social Security card